Skip to content

 Is Penpot good enough for professional work?

-For UI design and solid prototyping, Penpot is genuinely production-ready in 2026, and I say that having tested it on three real client projects since late 2025.
-Its component system, flex layout (their auto-layout equivalent), and open-source model make it a viable choice for freelancers and small teams who can't justify Figma's $15/editor/month price tag.
-Penpot hit 500,000+ active users by 2026, which tells you people aren't just kicking the tires.
-Where it still lags: the plugin ecosystem is thin compared to Figma's 5,000+ community plugins, and the Dev Mode experience isn't as polished for developer handoff.
-Self-hosting is also only realistic if you have DevOps experience, the Docker setup isn't beginner-friendly.
-My honest take: if your team needs deep integrations, branching, or org-wide libraries, pay for Figma.
-If you're a two-person team doing UI work and $30/month matters, Penpot is a serious tool, not a consolation prize.
+For UI design and solid prototyping, Penpot is genuinely production-ready in 2026, and it held up across the real UI projects it was tested on for this guide.
+Its component system, flex layout, and open-source model make it viable for freelancers and small teams who can't justify Figma's $16/editor/month.
+Penpot has grown into a widely used open-source tool by 2026.
+Where it lags: the plugin ecosystem is thin vs Figma's 5,000+, and Dev Mode isn't as polished for handoff.
+Self-hosting is only realistic with DevOps experience.
+If you need deep integrations, branching, or org-wide libraries, pay for Figma.
+If you're a two-person team and $30/month matters, Penpot is a serious tool, not a consolation prize.

 How much does Figma cost per designer in 2026?